Publications and Citations at Google Scholar

-HIV/AIDS, Public Health and Education in the Developing World:
+Other Interest: HIV/AIDS, Public Health and Education in the Developing World:

 Since January 1999 I have been involved in developing educational material for accelerating the spread of awareness on disease prevention (in particular for HIV/AIDS), health care, education, and enviornmental among school students, industrial workers, villagers, and the public in general.
 Summary of my work in India can be found at AIDS Crisis in India.
 Based on my experiences and work in India and New Mexico, I have written a number of articles that are archived at MY WORK.
 In particular, a detailed analysis of the underlying reasons for the spread of HIV/AIDS in India, its consequences for development and security, and mitigation strategies is presented in the monograph Risky Sex, Addictions, and Communicable Diseases in India: Implications for Health, Development, and Security.

 In a recent colloquium at Stanford and NREL, I make the connection between HIV/AIDS and the future of the poor, illiterate and marginalized populations and argue, using India as an example, why business as usual will not suffice, and why we need to help the poor in developing countries make the transition to the knowledge society (4.7 MB pdf file LA-UR-05-3139).
 Another talk at the University of Chicago discuses HIV, Empowerment, and how concerned people can help.
 (LAUR-07-3557)